vtenfys/reaware/README.md

 ### Running the app

+If building in **development mode**, you should first open a new terminal window to allow the build process to continue.

-Run the following command:
+Then, run the following command to start the app:

 ```sh
 pnpm start
 ```

-Chrome DevTools and React DevTools are enabled, and can be accessed using the keyboard shortcut F12.
+Chrome DevTools and React DevTools are available, and can be accessed using the keyboard shortcut F12.

 ## License